Published on the 04/08/2017 | Written by Sean Audain

 The question in all of this for those professionals who work in the “Urban” fields becomes where do we fit in?
 There will be considerable disruption as more and more data on our urban and natural environments becomes available, for comparatively little effort.

-This disruption varies from the costs of consent monitoring activities being driven down and made standard by citywide sensor backbones, such as the growing Kite system in Wellington, and by newer, lower cost sensors.
+This disruption varies from the costs of consent monitoring activities being driven down and made standard by citywide sensor backbones, such as the previous Kite system in Wellington, and by newer, lower cost sensors.
 (Kite in essence provides both the network connectivity and hardware required to deploy and manage sensors, and the data they generate.
 It can be used to monitor such things as air quality, noise, pedestrian movement, parking and even graffiti.)
+[NEC advise that their Kite System no longer exists.]

 Operationally this could be transformative in mitigating effects such as noise, runoff and sedimentation.
 In terms of policy it could provide the feedback loop needed to make the Resource Management Act and other Environmental Statutes function in a more agile way and at a bearable cost.